 Kara Farnandez Stoll

 Kara Stoll focuses her practice on patent litigation before the U.S. Court of Appeals for the Federal Circuit.
 She has represented clients in more than 35 appeals, covering a diverse range of technologies and legal issues.
 She has extensive experience developing and implementing successful appeal strategies, and regularly counsels clients and trial counsel in identifying the best issues for appeal, drafting compelling appeal briefs, and presenting persuasive oral arguments.
-In addition to her extensive experience arguing before the Federal Circuit, she represents clients in appeals to the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office (PTAB) (formerly the U.S. Board of Patent Appeals and Interferences).
+In addition to her extensive experience arguing before the Federal Circuit, she represents clients in appeals to the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO).

 Ms. Stoll also has significant experience in district court litigation.
 She has helped clients to formulate their litigation strategies, with an eye toward success in the district court and on appeal.
 She has led litigation teams from complaint to judgment in district courts, argued in claim construction and summary judgment hearings, and taken and defended witnesses at deposition and trial.